-- 1. Introduction - 2.
-General rules - 3.
-Exceptions for Central Purchasing Bodies - 4.
-Contract Conditions - 5.
-Rules for identifying and selecting Contractors/suppliers to be invited to submit Tenders - 6.
-Nominated Sub-contractors and Suppliers - 7.
-Checks to be undertaken on the experience, abilities and financial standing of Tenderers - 8.
-Checks of financial standing - 9.
-Obtaining value for money for Contracts where Tenders are not required from more than one Contractor - 10.
-Rules for inviting Tenders where more than one Tender is required - 11.
-Additional rules for inviting and accepting Tenders based on the Most Economically Advantageous Tender
+- 1. Introduction

+- 2. General rules

+- 3. Exceptions for Central Purchasing Bodies

+- 4. Contract Conditions

+- 5. Rules for identifying and selecting Contractors / Suppliers to be invited to submit Tenders

+- 6. Nominated Sub-contractors and Suppliers

+- 7. Checks to be undertaken on the experience, abilities and financial standing of Tenderers

+- 8. Checks of financial standing

+- 9. Obtaining value for money for Contracts where Tenders are not required from more than one Contractor

+- 10. Rules for inviting Tenders where more than one Tender is required

-(MEAT) (i.e. price and quality) and/or a Schedule of Rates
+- 11. Additional rules for inviting and accepting Tenders based on the Most Economically Advantageous Tender (MEAT) (i.e. price and quality) and/or a Schedule of Rates

-12. Rules for the receipt, custody and opening of Tenders with Total Contract Values within Category 1 of

-Appendix 1 or higher
+- 12. Rules for the receipt, custody and opening of Tenders with Total Contract Values within Category 1 of Appendix 1 or higher

-- 13. Late receipt of Tenders

-- 14. Alterations
+- 13. Alterations

-- 15. Post-Tender Negotiations
+- 14. Post-Tender Negotiations

-- 16. Rules for accepting Tenders
+- 15. Rules for accepting Tenders

-- 17. Procurement Process ("Regulation 84") Report
+- 16. Procurement Process ("Regulation 84") Report

-- 18. Contract Documentation and Retention
+- 17. Contract Documentation and Retention

-- 19. Rules for negotiated Contracts
+- 18. Rules for negotiated Contracts

-- 20. Use of Consultants
+- 19. Use of Consultants

-- 21. Rules for the Contract Extensions
+- 20. Rules for Contract Extensions

-- 22. Contract monitoring
+- 21. Contract monitoring

-- 23. Final Accounts
+- 22. Final Accounts

-- 24. Publication of procurement information
+- 23. Publication of procurement information

-- 25. Disposal and freehold/leasehold property transactions
+- 24. Disposal and freehold/leasehold property transactions

-Appendix 1 Table of Tendering Requirements for Nos. of Tenders, Returns and Openings
+- Appendix 1 Table of Tendering Requirements for Nos. of Tenders, Returns and Openings

-Appendix 2 Glossary and Definitions of Terms used in the Procurement Rules
+- Appendix 2 Glossary and Definitions of Terms used in the Procurement Rules